§ Sāmatvārtha · Network State · substrate

 Individual · institution · initiative.

 The Sutradhaar isn't a tier you buy into or a cohort being recruited.
-It's an honest way to structure aligned actors already operating in Sāmatvārtha-shaped substrate — and those who might join.
+It's an honest way to name the aligned actors already doing Sāmatvārtha-shaped work — and those who might join.
 Three shapes, distinguished by what carries the thread.

 § In the Codex